DobbiKov/telegram-avatar-time-bot/README.md

 # Telegram avatar time bot
-This scripts is sets actual time on your avatar in telegram.
+This scripts sets actual time on your avatar in telegram.

 ## Instalation
   1. Be sure that you have python 3.6+, in oreder to successfully run your code.
 You can find out your version by command: `python -V`.